swaker854/InetSoftWork/How to do Date Comparisons.md

 Perform the steps above, except where it says 'Range End Date' uncheck the box for 'Today' and instead manually enter the last day of the week you want to compare with the same week last year.

+# How do I compare this past month to the same month last year? <a name="month"></a><a name="month"></a>
+Select 'Same Month' under 'Compare Data of',  'Year' in 'For Each', and 'Month' under 'Granularity'.
+Check box for 'Use Range End Date'.
+Click 'Ok'.
+##  How do I compare a previous month to the same month last year?<a name="prev2"></a>
+Perform the steps above, except where it says 'Range End Date' uncheck the box for 'Today' and instead manually enter the last day of the month you want to compare with the same month last year.
+##  How do I compare the past thirty days starting in the middle of the month to the same thirty days last year?<a name="middle2"></a>
+Use the  [Custom Periods](#arb) tab and enter the start and end dates of both thirty day periods.
+## How do I compare the past two or three months with the same months last year?<a name="multiple2"></a>
+Use the  [Custom Periods](#arb) tab and enter the start and end dates of the periods you want to compare.

 ## How do I compare the past seven days starting in the middle of the week to the same period last year?<a name="middle1"></a>
 Use the  [Custom Periods](#arb) tab and enter date ranges of the seven day periods you want to compare.
 ## How do I compare the past two or three weeks with the same period last year?<a name="multiple1"></a>